 The atlas maps existing resources related to the partnership’s long-term conservation goals for farms, forests, habitat, heritage, and human health.
 It also assesses possible influences on achieving those goals.
 The atlas identifies 11.5 million acres of highly valued lands for conservation, meaning lands with a high overlap of multiple values — as farms, forests, habitat, or heritage.
 This is in addition to the 8.8 million acres of permanently protected land in the watershed.

 The partnership takes an iterative approach to its mapping.
 We recognize mapping and analysis are continually improving as new data and technology become available.
 To move our work forward, we use the best data available to produce reliable, useful mapped information at a particular time.
 As data improves or new information becomes available we produce the next generation of the maps and analysis.
 This is true for all of the maps in the atlas.

 - View a story map that guides you through the atlas

 - View descriptions and on-line maps of long-term conservation goals

 - View descriptions and on-line maps of factors influencing conservation

-- Download a pdf of the latest Chesapeake Conservation Atlas (March 2018) by clicking the picture below
+- Download a static pdf version of the Chesapeake Conservation Atlas (March 2018)